 In A Nutshell

-Sophocles is considered one of the great ancient Greek tragedians.
-Among Sophocles' most famous plays are Oedipus the King, Oedipus at Colonus, and Antigone.
+Sophocles is considered one of the great ancient Greek tragedians, and he's known best for like plays like Oedipus the King, Oedipus at Colonus, and Antigone.
 These plays follow the fall of the great king, Oedipus, and later the tragedies that his children suffer.
-The Oedipus plays have had a wide-reaching influence and are particularly notable for inspiring Sigmund Freud’s theory of the "Oedipus Complex," which describes a stage of psychological development in which a child sees their father as an adversarial competitor for his or her mother’s attention (or in non-psychology speak, it’s the kill-the-father-sleep-with-the-mother complex).

 Why Should I Care?

-Stop us if you've heard this one before: guy walks into a bar, meets Han Solo, almost macks on his sister, steps up to save a galaxy, and finds out by the end of the second movie that his greatest enemy is *gasp* his father!
+Stop us if you've heard this one before: guy walks into a bar, meets Han Solo, almost sleeps with his sister, steps up to save a galaxy, and finds out by the end of the second movie that his greatest enemy is *gasp* his father!